tadeuszwojcik/win-notify/README.md

-### Toasts notifications
+## Toasts notifications
 #### `winNotify.viaToast(templatesDefinition, [optional] options)`
-Templates definition object has the same structure as one from `viaTileUpdate` method.
+Templates definition object has the same structure as one from [`winNotify.viaTileUpdate`](#winnotifyviatileupdatetemplatesdefinitions-optional-options) method.
 Only template names are changes, and need to match ones from [toasts template catalog] (http://msdn.microsoft.com/en-us/library/windows/apps/hh761494.aspx).

 Let's say we want to use template `ToastImageAndText04`:

-It looks like:
+It has following xml definition:
 ```xml
 <toast>
     <visual>